openstack/api-site/firstapp/source/block_storage.rst

         :start-after: step-1
         :end-before: step-2

-To try it out, make a 1GB volume called :test'.
+To try it out, make a 1GB volume called 'test'.

 .. only:: libcloud